Substra/substra-backend/README.md

 Check your services are correctly started with `docker ps -a`.

+## Testing fabric-sdk-py

+A directory named `fabric-sdk-py_tests` is available to the root of this project.
+If you launch a substra-network setup, you will be able to play with theses tests.
+For `fabric-sdk-py-query-invoke.py`, be sure to have run the `generateNetworkFile.py` script for producing the network.json file needed.

 ## Miscelaneous

 If you are using pycharm, you can very easily automate your servers and celery workers run configuration.